qixin5/cocker/README.md

 NOTE: You may see error message including " java.net.UnknownHostException: valerie".
 This is fine.

+3. Update PostgreSQL's property file.

+Copy Database.props.template to ~/.ivy/Cocker.Database.props.
+In Cocker.Database.props replace dbmspassword with your own password.

+4. Set COCKER_HOME.

+Add `export COCKER_HOME=XXX/cocker` (XXX is the parent directory of cocker) in the end of ~/.profile.
+Then run `source ~/.profile`.
+This should no longer be necessary, but can help.

 5. Use your own index path.

 ```
-1. Make sure you have an empty directory named XXX to save index files.
+Make sure you have an empty directory named XXX to save index files.
+Add 'export COCKER_INDEX=XXX' in .profile and source it. (or do equivalent for other shells).
-2. Create a link in COCKER_HOME to this directory called index (ln -s XXX index)
+Alternatively, create a link 'index' in either COCKER_HOME or your home directory to the index directory.
+Alternatively, create a properies file ~/.cockerrc with key index and value XXX
+All these should use absolute paths.

 ```

-Note: Use ABSOLUTE path.

 6. Build cocker.